PyMavs/blog/README.md

 ---
 ```

-When you're done, preview using `gatsby develop` and depoly the website using `npm run deploy`.
-Your changes are pushed to the gh-pages branch.
+Preview your edits using `gatsby develop`.

-__Push it to master once you depoly__.
+Depoly the website using `./deployBlog.sh "your message"` where `your message` is your commit message.